sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

     Thought needs to be given to upgrading the database storage engine, SQL Server Analysis Services, SQL Server Reporting Services, and SQL Server Integration Services.
 SSRS and SSIS have been completely redone since SQL Server 2008, with new interfaces and new engines.
 SSAS multidimensional also has a new engine with a tabular engine.
 Thought needs to be given if it will be implemented.

     Moreover, Azure has introduced cloud-based platforms to support WWI's BI needs.
 For example, Power BI may serve as a substitute for SSRS on a VM, and Azure Analysis Services may serve as a substitute for SSAS.
 If WWI is using multidimensional cubes for its data model, it cannot migrate to Azure Analysis Services.
 In that case, using a [pre-configured, engine-only virtual machine image](https://techcommunity.microsoft.com/t5/sql-server/announcing-azure-marketplace-images-for-sql-server-analysis/ba-p/1851793) is possible.

+    If network latency becomes a challenge (accessing the migrated database from on-premises resources), WWI can adopt ExpressRoute.
+However, if WWI is constrained by other industry factors, such as data sovereignty (no Azure regions located in the country of operation), they can adopt Azure Arc Data Services to run SQL Managed Instance on on-premises hardware.

 12. When we upgrade the data warehouse, how will we keep all our connected dependencies updated?